Kelp Gull

 Frequently Asked Questions

-Kelp Gulls have a very diverse diet.
-They eat everything from live fish and shellfish to insects, small mammals, and the eggs of other birds.
-They are also famous scavengers, frequently eating carrion and human food waste found in parks and landfills.
+Kelp Gulls are omnivores with a very diverse diet.
+They eat everything from fish and marine invertebrates to the eggs of other birds, carrion, and human food scraps found in urban areas.

 Record Kelp Gull at your habitat